IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-scream.md

 ##### ECN-CE and L4S {#reaction-l4s-ce}

 The cwnd is scaled down in proportion to the fraction of marked packets per RTT.
 The scale down proportion is given by l4s_alpha, which is an EWMA filtered version of the fraction of marked packets per RTT.
 This is inline with how DCTCP works {{RFC8257}}.
 Additional methods are applied to make the congestion window reduction reasonably stable, especially when the congestion window is only a few MSS.
-In addition, because SCReAM can quite often be source limited, additional steps are taked to restore the congestion window to a proper value after a long period without congestion.
+In addition, because SCReAM can quite often be source limited, additional steps are taken to restore the congestion window to a proper value after a long period without congestion.

 ##### Increased queue delay {#reaction-delay}